New Milton: Hampshire County Council

 Elections are held four-yearly for the sole councillor, last on Thursday 4 May 2017.

 New Forest District Council

 The town, including Ashley and Barton-on-Sea, splits into five wards, imprecisely named with respect to history so as to ensure equal electorate: Bashley (mostly parts of New Milton), Fernhill, Milton, Barton and Becton.
+New Milton Town Council is based at New Milton Town Hall.

 Sport and leisure

 New Milton has a Non-League football club New Milton Town F.C., which plays at Fawcett's Field.

 The town's leisure amenities include: a park with children's play area, a skate park and full-size basketball court, Fawcett playing fields, a community centre, tennis courts, a bowls club, a library and a sports centre, including swimming pool, sauna, gym, squash courts and multi-activity sports hall.
 Being near the New Forest, the town popular for walking, hiking, cycling and riding.
 Holiday parks are an important employment source, numerous in the surrounding area.